grboguz21/embodied_ai/README.md

 In order to run inference, navigate to smolvla_project and run the command below:

     python inference.py
+> **Note:** Some file paths may need to be adjusted depending on your system configuration.
 ---

 ## 5. Teleoperating Trossen VX300s with Hand Landmarks